-- E. The questioning shall not be overly long and the employee shall be entitled to such reasonable intermissions as he/she shall request for personal necessities, meals, telephone calls, and rest periods. - F. The employee shall not be subjected to any offensive language, nor shall he/she be threatened with dismissal, transfer, or other disciplinary punishment as a guise to attempt to obtain his/her resignation.
-No promises or awards shall be made as an inducement to answer questions. - G. The Port will comply with any applicable state or federal restrictions that prohibit the use of a lie detector or similar tests as a condition of continued employment. - H. An employee shall be permitted to read any material affecting his/her employment before such material is placed in the employee's personnel file, and an employee shall be allowed to rebut in writing material placed in his/her personnel file.
-Such written rebuttal shall also be included in the employee's personnel file. - I. An officer may make a request to the Office of the Chief to review material that references the officer, contained in the Blue Team / IA Pro.
-The employee will be allowed access to review such materials unless they are part of an active investigation or otherwise protected from disclosure by law. - J. The Police Department will notify an officer prior to providing written materials to the prosecutor's office regarding an internal investigation unless to do so would jeopardize an on-going criminal investigation. - K. As a department locker is assigned to an officer, who places his/her lock on such locker, locker search without notice may not be conducted without the permission of the officer or without a search warrant, provided, however, with twenty-four (24) hour notice to the officer involved, a locker inspection may be conducted by the Chief or the Chief's designee.
+- E. The questioning shall not be overly long, and the employee shall be entitled to such reasonable intermissions as they shall request for personal necessities, meals, telephone calls, and rest periods. - F. The employee shall not be subjected to any offensive language, nor shall they be threatened with dismissal, transfer, or other disciplinary punishment as a guise to attempt to obtain their resignation.
+No promises or awards shall be made as an inducement to answer questions. - G. The Port will comply with any applicable state or federal restrictions that prohibit the use of a lie detector or similar tests as a condition of continued employment. - H. An employee shall be permitted to read any material affecting their employment before such material is placed in the employee's personnel file, and an employee shall be allowed to rebut in writing material placed in their personnel file.
+Such written rebuttal shall also be included in the employee's personnel file. - I. An Officer may make a request to the Office of the Chief to review material that references the Officer, contained in the Blue Team / IA Pro.
+The employee will be allowed access to review such materials unless they are part of an active investigation or otherwise protected from disclosure by law. - J. The Police Department will notify an Officer prior to providing written materials to the prosecutor's office regarding an internal investigation unless to do so would jeopardize an on-going criminal investigation. - K. As a department locker is assigned to an Officer, who places their lock on such locker, locker search without notice may not be conducted without the permission of the Officer or without a search warrant, provided, however, with twenty-four (24) hour notice to the Officer involved, a locker inspection may be conducted by the Chief or the Chief's designee.
 Such an inspection may be conducted by order of the Chief without the requirement of employee's permission and without a search warrant.
 The employee shall have the right to be present during such locker inspection. - L. Officers will have an opportunity to sign complaints of misconduct or resulting findings of such complaints before such material is entered into their personnel files.
-The officer's signature constitutes acknowledgment that he/she has seen the material prior to its filing. - M. All case documentation shall remain confidential within the Internal Investigation Section and to the Chief of Police, and any other members of Police or Port management with a reasonable need to know.
+The Officer's signature constitutes acknowledgment that they have seen the material prior to its filing. - M. Except as otherwise provided by law, all case documentation shall remain confidential within the Internal Investigation Section and to the Chief of Police, and any other members of Police or Port management with a reasonable need to know.
 Only cases that are classified as sustained shall be forwarded to the Department Administrative file as well as a conclusion of findings to Human Resources for inclusion in the employee's personnel records.